20 Questions You Should Always Ask Your Doctor

 A doctor that practices what she preaches is more successful in getting their patients to walk the same path.
 Asking your physician about what they do to stay healthy can provide invaluable insight into ways you can adjust the choices you are making.

-The Remedy Rx: Ever wonder how doctors and nurses stay healthy when surrounded by so many sick patients?
+The Rx: Ever wonder how doctors and nurses stay healthy when surrounded by so many sick patients?
 They sing "Happy Birthday" twice when washing their hands!

 "How many patients with my condition have you treated?"